Free-return trajectory: Earth–Moon

 There will of course be similar trajectories with periods of about two sidereal months, three sidereal months, and so on.
 In each case, the two apogees will be further and further away from Earth.
 These were not considered by Schwaniger.

-This kind of trajectory can occur of course for similar three-body problems; this problem is an example of a circular restricted three-body problem.
+This kind of trajectory can occur for similar three-body problems.
+The problem is an example of a circular restricted three-body problem.

 While in a true free-return trajectory no propulsion is applied, in practice there may be small mid-course corrections or other maneuvers.

 A free-return trajectory may be the initial trajectory to allow a safe return in the event of a systems failure; this was applied in the Apollo 8, Apollo 10, and Apollo 11 lunar missions.
 In such a case a free return to a suitable reentry situation is more useful than returning to near the Earth, but then needing propulsion anyway to prevent moving away from it again.
 Since all went well, these Apollo missions did not have to take advantage of the free return and inserted into orbit upon arrival at the Moon.
 The atmospheric entry interface velocity upon return from the Moon is approximately 36500 ft/s whereas the more common spacecraft return velocity from low Earth orbit (LEO) is approximately 7.8 km/s.

 Due to the lunar landing site restrictions that resulted from constraining the launch to a free return that flew by the Moon, subsequent Apollo missions, starting with Apollo 12 and including the ill-fated Apollo 13, used a hybrid trajectory that launched to a highly elliptical Earth orbit that fell short of the Moon with effectively a free return to the atmospheric entry corridor.
 They then performed a mid-course maneuver to change to a trans-Lunar trajectory that was not a free return.
 This retained the safety characteristics of being on a free return upon launch and only departed from free return once the systems were checked out and the lunar module was docked with the command module, providing back-up maneuver capabilities.
 In fact, within hours after the accident, Apollo 13 used the lunar module to maneuver from its planned trajectory to a circumlunar free-return trajectory.
 Apollo 13 was the only Apollo mission to actually turn around the Moon in a free-return trajectory (however, two hours after perilune, propulsion was applied to speed the return to Earth by 10 hours and move the landing spot from the Indian Ocean to the Pacific Ocean).